 Opportunity at ILGA World:

-The image shows a background in six rounded frames, each of them with a colour of the Pride flag.
+The image shows a background in six rounded frames, each with a colour of the Pride flag.

-and offers details about the opportunity, deadline to apply, and who can apply.
-The ILGA World logo sits at the bottom centre of the image.
+The text reads: "We are hiring!
+Equal Rights Coalition (ERC) Secretariat Manager", and provides details about the opportunity, the application deadline and who can apply.
+The ILGA World logo appears at the bottom centre of the image.

 Who can apply?

-- with dedication - and experience in regard - to the human and social rights of persons with diverse sexual orientations, gender identities, gender expressions and sex characteristics (SOGIESC)
+- with dedication to - and experience in regard to - the human and social rights of persons with diverse sexual orientations, gender identities, gender expressions and sex characteristics

 - who meets the requirements set out below